-Garlic is considered a healthy food with some antimicrobial properties – but there are no indications it's helping anyone fight off 2019-nCoV.
+Garlic is considered a healthy food with some antimicrobial properties – but there are no indications it's helping anyone fight off Covid-19.

 Also, vaccines against pneumonia and flu do not provide protection against the novel coronavirus, says the WHO.
 It's simply too new, and work on a vaccine specifically for the new virus is still in process.
-At the World Economic Forum Annual Meeting in Davos last month, the Coalition for Epidemic Preparedness Innovations announced a new partnership to develop vaccines for 2019-nCoV as quickly as possible.
+At the World Economic Forum Annual Meeting in Davos, the Coalition for Epidemic Preparedness Innovations announced a new partnership to develop vaccines for COVID-19 as quickly as possible.

-There are still things you can do, such as washing your hands – especially if you have been sneezing.
-And if you are sneezing, make sure to cover and catch that sneeze.
+One of the best things you can do is wash your hands regularly – especially if you have been sneezing.
+And if you have been sneezing, make sure to cover and catch that sneeze.
 You can cup your hands over your face, or sneeze into the crook of your elbow, or into a tissue.
 But make sure to securely dispose of the tissue straight away.

 No. According to the WHO, people receiving post from China are not at risk of catching the new coronavirus.
 The WHO knows from previous analysis that coronaviruses do not survive long on objects, such as letters or packages.